-Many of you may think, why?
+Why?
 I have 2 reasons. #1 why would I not?
-It was FREE! and #2 my hubby loves this gum and chews it daily.
-It was stockpile time!
+It was FREE! #2 my hubby loves this gum and chews it daily.
+It was stockpile time for me!

-After I placed an order for my 200 coupons I called my local Kroger and placed an order with the store manager for 200 bottles of Mentos.
+After I placed an order for 200 coupons I called my local Kroger and placed an order with the store manager for 200 bottles of Mentos Gum.
 They were very nice and asked what flavors I wanted.
-I did not have to pay in advance I just placed the order and gave them my phone number to call when it came in.
-I did tell them that I was using coupons and they said that was no problem.
+I did not have to pay in advance I just placed the order and gave them my phone number to call me when it came in.
+I did tell them when I ordered that I was using coupons and they said that was no problem.

 When they called I went in and of course had 200 coupons to redeem.
-My total OOP expense was $12.00 sales tax.
+My total OOP expense at the store was $12.00 sales tax.

 Extreme Couponing – 200 Bottles of Mentos Gum = $28